insolar/docs/docs/source/requester.rst

          }
       }

-      // Create a variable for the JSON RPC 2.0 request identifier: var id int = 1
+      // Create a variable for the JSON RPC 2.0 request identifier. var id int = 1
       // The identifier is to be incremented for every request and
       // each corresponding response will contain it.

       // Declare a nested structure to form requests to Insolar API
       // in accordance with the specification.
-      // The Platform uses the basic JSON RPC 2.0 request structure: type requestBody struct {
+      // The Platform uses the basic JSON RPC 2.0 request structure. type requestBody struct {
          JSONRPC        string         `json:"jsonrpc"`
          ID             int            `json:"id"`